groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/document-loading/load-pdf-stream-groupdocs-parser-java/_index.md

    </dependency>
 </dependencies>
 ```

 **Direct Download:**
 Alternatively, download the latest version from [GroupDocs.Parser for Java releases](https://releases.groupdocs.com/parser/java/).

 ### License Acquisition Steps
-You can acquire a free trial license to explore GroupDocs.Parser's full capabilities.
-Visit their site to request a temporary license or purchase one if you decide to use it in production.
-### Basic Initialization and Setup
+Obtain a free trial license from the GroupDocs website or purchase a full license for production use.

+## Setting Up GroupDocs.Parser for Java
-Once installed, import the necessary classes:
+After adding the dependency, import the required classes:

 ```java
 import com.groupdocs.parser.Parser;
 import com.groupdocs.parser.data.TextReader;
 import java.io.FileInputStream;
 import java.io.InputStream;
 ```

-## Implementation Guide
-Let's break down the steps to load a PDF document from an InputStream using GroupDocs.Parser.
-### Load Document from Stream
-#### Overview
-This feature allows you to read documents from an input stream, ideal for situations where files are not stored locally but need to be processed in memory or fetched over a network.
-#### Implementation Steps
+## How to extract text from PDF using GroupDocs.Parser
+Below is a step‑by‑step walkthrough that loads a PDF from an `InputStream` and prints its textual content.

-**Step 1: Define the Input Stream**
+### Step 1: Define the Input Stream
-First, create an `InputStream` that reads data from your target PDF file.
-Replace `"YOUR_DOCUMENT_DIRECTORY"` with the actual path:
+Create an `InputStream` that points to your PDF file.
+Replace `YOUR_DOCUMENT_DIRECTORY` with the actual folder path.

 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY" + "/SamplePdf.pdf";
 try (InputStream stream = new FileInputStream(filePath)) {
 ```

-**Step 2: Initialize Parser Class**
+### Step 2: Initialize the Parser with the Stream
-Instantiate the `Parser` class using the input stream.
-This allows you to work directly with the document in memory.
+Pass the `InputStream` to the `Parser` constructor.
+This lets GroupDocs.Parser work directly with the in‑memory data.

 ```java
     try (Parser parser = new Parser(stream)) {
 ```

-**Step 3: Extract Text Content**
+### Step 3: Extract Text Content
-Use the `getText()` method of the `Parser` object to extract text content from the document:
+Call `getText()` to obtain a `TextReader`.
+If the format isn’t supported, `null` is returned, allowing graceful handling.

 ```java
         try (TextReader reader = parser.getText()) {
             String extractedText = reader == null ?
 "Text extraction isn't supported" : reader.readToEnd();